More Eviction Prevention Funds For Baltimore Renters

 Aid from STEP 2.0 goes directly to landlords, as opposed to tenants.
 Baker said this would prevent evictions sooner than a tenant facing program.
 Maryland’s eviction moratorium is set to expire in August.

 Aid will be allocated to the counties according to their population.
-Tisha Edwards, Director of the Mayor’s Office of Children and Family Success in Baltimore City, said about $16 million of the available $43 million EREP funds will go to Baltimore.
+Tisha Edwards, Director of the Mayor’s Office of Children and Family Success in Baltimore City, said about $16 million of the available $43 million ERAP funds will go to Baltimore.

 Edwards said this would help Baltimore’s past and ongoing efforts to prevent evictions, noting that since November, the city has dispersed $18.3 million to help nearly 4,000 residents pay rent.